ivybenson/Profile/README.md

-### ivy-profile
-## Short Overview

-This webpage includes a few things about my background and why I am in web development.

-It also has features a header with an image-backgroud from a photography set I did this spring as well as a picture of myself.
+### Hi, I'm Ivy Benson!

+## Software Engineer with Thinkful

+I am working a software engineering student from Minneapolis, MN.
+I am passionate about the creativity in the field!

+I am looking to collaborate on full-stack projects including social media desgin!

+I am in the process of mastering